Social contagion and asset prices: Reddit's self-organised bull runs: What is WallStreetBets ?

-The following sections predominantly rely on submissions for text data, since they are substantially richer.
-Comments are used to trace user activity and, subsequently, the interactions between discussants.
+\paragraph{Identifying assets} The following sections predominantly rely on submissions for text data, since they are substantially richer than individual comments.
+Comments are used to trace interactions between discussants.
 In order to understand how users discuss specific assets, we extract mentions of \textit{tickers} from the WSB submissions' text data.
-A ticker is a short combination of capital letters, used to identify an asset on trading platforms.
+A ticker is a short combination of letters, used to identify an asset on trading platforms.
 For example, `AAPL' refers to shares in Apple, Inc. Appendix \ref{app:most_frequent_tickers} documents how tickers are extracted from submissions.
 Table \ref{tab:most_frequent_ticker} in Appendix \ref{app:most_frequent_tickers} displays the twenty tickers that feature most prominently in WSB conversations up to July, 2020.
 These are typically stocks in technology firms, such as AMD or FB.
-A handful of Exchange Traded Funds (ETF) are also present, notably the S\&P 500 (SPY) and a leveraged gold ETF (JNUG).
+A handful of Exchange Traded Funds (ETFs) are also present, notably the S\&P 500 (SPY) and a leveraged gold ETF (JNUG).

 A small fraction of the 4,650 tickers we extract dominate the discourse on WSB: 90\% of tickers are mentioned fewer than 31 times, and more than 60\% are mentioned fewer than five times.
 Appendix \ref{app:most_frequent_tickers} documents the heavy-tailed nature of ticker discussions.
 In total, we are left with 111,765 submissions that mention one, unique ticker and were posted before July 1\textsuperscript{st}, 2020.
 These submissions have 1.9 million comments in total.

-In addition to extracting tickers, we gauge whether submissions express an expectation for an asset's future price to rise, the \textit{bullish} case, to fall, the \textit{bearish} case, or to remain unpredictable/stable, the \textit{neutral} case.
-Among other alternatives, we identify the sentiment using a supervised-learning approach, with a hand-labeled dataset of almost five thousand submissions for training, validation and testing.
+\paragraph{Sentiment model} In addition to extracting tickers, we gauge whether submissions express an expectation for an asset's future price to rise, the \textit{bullish} case, to fall, the \textit{bearish} case, or to remain unpredictable/stable, the \textit{neutral} case.
+We identify sentiment using a supervised-learning approach, with a hand-labeled dataset of almost five thousand submissions for training, validation and testing \citep{araci2019finbert}.
 The sentiment model outputs a probability for each sentiment category, achieving 70\% accuracy in categorising the manually labeled test set.
-Appendix \ref{app:bert} discusses details of this Natural Language Processing (NLP) model.
+Appendix \ref{app:bert} discusses details of this Natural Language Processing (NLP) model and the distribution of labels.